edcrewe/django-cookieless/README.txt

 Please NOTE: It is not advisable to use this package without some form of the above restrictions being in place.

-For the purposes of using both cookie based and cookieless sessions together, there is a custom cookieless_signal and a 'no_cookies' flag when cookieless sessions are saved.
+For the purposes of using both cookie based and cookieless sessions together, there is a custom cookieless_signal(sender=request, created) and a 'no_cookies' flag when cookieless sessions are saved.

 Both cater for hooking up custom code for handling these less secure sessions.